-Programming Environment: Students write and run JavaScript programs in the browser using the CodeHS editor.
+Programming Environment: For the programming units, students write and run JavaScript programs in the browser using the CodeHS editor.
+For the web design unit, students write HTML and CSS code in the browser using the CodeHS online editor.
 Classes can choose to write code using either blocks or text.

-More information: Browse the content of this course at https://codehs.com/course/6234
+More information: Browse the content of this course at https://codehs.com/course/6378